lnatpunblhna/go-game-vision/README_EN.md

 English | [中文](README.md)

-A cross-platform Go project that implements program window capture functionality for Windows and macOS, including process management, window screenshot, image processing, and OCR text recognition modules.
+A cross-platform Go tool framework providing process management, screen capture, image processing, and mouse simulation functionality for Windows and macOS.
+Designed specifically for other projects or programs to call as a library.

 ## Features